iluwatar/java-design-patterns/facet/README.md

 ## Intent

-Provide a interface to a powerful object in a restricted way, either by restricting parameters or only allowing calls to a subset of object's functions.
+Provide an interface to a powerful object in a restricted way, either by restricting parameters or only allowing calls to a subset of object's functions.

 ## Explanation